AfzalNMSU/Cryptocurrency-Data-Analysis/README.md

 The dataset contains two csv files where information are provided of cryptocurrencies.
 The files are "top_coins.csv" and bitcoin_dataset.csv".

 Usage: <br>
      a.
-Download "source_code.ipynb" or, "source_code.py" file and also download the data. <br>
+Download "Cryptocurrency_Analysis.ipynb" or, "Cryptocurrency_Analysis.py" file and also download the data. <br>
      b.
 Run the python file with the csv data file within the same folder location.

 Commands: <br>
-source_code.py
+Cryptocurrency_Analysis.py

 CPU information: <br>
 		Processor- Intel(R) Core(TM) i7-10700K CPU @ 3.80GHz  3.79GHz <br>